Otumian-empire/swift-python/exercise0.md

 ## Note

 It is a little bit hard to navigate through the directories as a beginner.
-If the user insists on using the command-line and text editor, we recommend the watch this [video][windwos-cmd-site] for windows user and this [video][unix-linux-cmd-site] for Linux users.
+If the user insists on using the command-line and text editor, we recommend watching this [video][windwos-cmd-site], for windows user and this [video][unix-linux-cmd-site] for Linux users.
 There is more also [here][advanced-cmd].
 You can also reference our [commandline][cli-presentation] presentation, using Powershell as administrator on windows.

 ### Structure of the book